“Achieving truly decentralized finance – power to the people – is a noble & important goal.” – Elon Musk.

 For enterprises operating internationally, DeFi offers access to stablecoins (cryptocurrencies pegged to fiat currencies).
 You can hold, transfer in digital dollars without exposure to crypto volatility.
 It protects your business from exchange rate fluctuations.

-Real-World Business Applications of DeFi
+What are the Real-World Business Applications of DeFi?

 When you think about real-world business applications of DeFi, several popular platforms come to mind that show just how versatile this technology has become.